UzunKaanA/UzunKaanA/README.md

 ## About Me

-🌱 I'm currently learning Game Programming, Machine Learning, and Cyber Security.
+🌱 I'm currently learning Game Programming, Mobile Development, and Cyber Security.

 💬 Feel free to reach out and connect with me.